ircv3/ircv3-specifications/core/metadata-3.2.md

     METADATA <Target> <Key> <Visibility> <Value>

-`Target` MUST be any valid nickname or channel name.
+`Target` MUST be a valid nickname or channel name.

 `Key` MUST be a valid key name

 `Visibility` MUST be an asterisk (`*`) for keys visible to everyone, or an implementation-defined value which describes the key's visibility status; for instance, it MAY be a permission level or flag.
 (TODO should we define a prefix like STATUSMSG for this value?)

-`Value` MUST be any UTF-8 encoded value.
+`Value` MUST be a UTF-8 encoded value.

 ### Client command